Human food: Diet deficiencies

 Dietary habits play a significant role in the health and mortality of all humans.
 Imbalances between the consumed fuels and expended energy results in either starvation or excessive reserves of adipose tissue, known as body fat.
 Poor intake of various vitamins and minerals can lead to diseases that can have far-reaching effects on health.
 For instance, 30% of the world's population either has, or is at risk for developing, iodine deficiency.
 It is estimated that at least 3 million children are blind due to vitamin A deficiency.
 Vitamin C deficiency results in scurvy.
 Calcium, vitamin D, and phosphorus are inter-related; the consumption of each may affect the absorption of the others.
 Kwashiorkor and marasmus are childhood disorders caused by lack of dietary protein.

 Moral, ethical, and health-conscious diets

 Many individuals limit what foods they eat for reasons of morality or other habits.
-For instance, vegetarians choose to forgo food from animal sources to varying degrees.
-Others choose a healthier diet, avoiding sugars or animal fats and increasing consumption of dietary fiber and antioxidants.
-Obesity, a serious problem in the western world, leads to higher chances of developing heart disease, diabetes, cancer and many other diseases.
+For instance, vegetarians choose to forgo food from animal sources to varying degrees due to concerns about animal welfare and negative impacts on humans due to environmental impacts of animal agriculture among other reasons.
+Others choose a healthier diet, avoiding sugars or animal fats and increasing consumption of dietary fiber and antioxidants like various polyphenols.
+Obesity, a serious problem in the world, leads to higher chances of developing heart disease, diabetes, cancer and many other diseases.
 More recently, dietary habits have been influenced by the concerns that some people have about possible impacts on health or the environment from genetically modified food.
-Further concerns about the impact of industrial farming (grains) on animal welfare, human health, and the environment are also having an effect on contemporary human dietary habits.
-This has led to the emergence of a movement with a preference for organic and local food.
+Further concerns about the impact of industrial farming on animal welfare, human health, and the environment are also affecting contemporary human dietary habits.
+This has in part led to the emergence of movements with a preference for organic and local food.
+There is increasing interest and research about optimizing diets for life extension and improved healthspans.